 Never has a destination so beautifully paired their ancient traditions and cultural wonders, with futuristic innovation and mega metropolis’s like Japan has.

 You've arrived in Japan - where do you go first?
 That’s the question.
 Touch down in Tokyo and be amazed by soaring skyscrapers, mega shopping malls, unique fashion subcultures and a city where everything has a robotic voice; don’t be surprised if the person greeting you into a shop is actually animatronic!
 If it’s a cultural adventure you’re seeking, hop on the next Shinkansen (high-speed bullet train) at Tokyo Station and you can be out of the city in mere minutes.
-Spend your days discovering generation’s old shrines and catching a glimpse of geishas in Kyoto, visiting UNESCO sites and making friends with the bowing deers of Nara, or head north to Hokkaido and discover the country's lesser known skiing destinations and verdant countrysides.
+Spend your days discovering generation’s old shrines and catching a glimpse of geishas in Kyoto, visiting UNESCO sites and making friends with the bowing deers of Nara, or head to Osaka for some of Japan's best cuisine.

 The best time to visit Japan is between March and May, as this is when the spring weather brings sunshine and warm temperatures as well as it being the right time to view the cherry blossoms.
 Outside of this, September through to November is also a great time to visit as the humid summer is easing off to leave behind much milder sunny days and beautiful autumn colours.

 One of the first images that comes to mind when someone thinks of Japan, is often the pastel pink hues of the cherry blossoms that drift dreamily across the country during the Spring months.